sillevl/course-software-engineering/POODR/designing_classes_with_a_single_response.md

 ## Deciding What Belongs in a Class

 Having an application in mind, you know what it should do.
-You may even know how to implement the most interesting things bits of behavior.
+You may even know how to implement the most interesting bits of behavior.
 The problem is not of technical knowledge but of organization.
 You know how to write the code, but not where to put it.

 ### Grouping Methods into Classes